Presvis: 2011: seven-year-old season

 For the third year in succession, Presvis began his season in Dubai and began his campaign on 27 January with a win in the Group Two Al Rashidiya, coming from last place to take the lead inside the final furlong and winning by almost five lengths from Steele Tango.
 Cumani commented "He did it very, very well.
 I was very pleased as I thought he would need the race.
 I’ve not been able to do everything I wanted with him, but he probably knows best now.
 Ryan gets on with him like a house on fire.
 I didn’t give him any orders, I just said go out there and do what you normally do".

 On 3 March Presvis attempted to repeat his 2010 success in the Jebel Hatta, but despite producing his customary late surge he finished third behind Wigmore Hall and Poet's Voice.
 Three weeks later the gelding ran for the third time in the Dubai Duty Free and started 5/1 favourite in a sixteen-runner field.
 His opponents included Wigmore Hall, the South African mare River Jetez, Mendip, Beauty Flash (Hong Kong Mile) and Debussy.
 After starting slowly, he took up his usual position at the rear of the field before making progress approaching the straight.
 He took the lead 100 metres from the finish and won by three quarters of a length from River Jetez, with Wigmore Hall a length and a half away in third.
 Ryan Moore commented "He's a very talented horse; he deserved that.
 A lot of hard work goes into him in the mornings and this is one for the whole team.
 They went a good gallop initially, then the pace slackened a bit and he got the gaps when I needed them.
 Usually, he quickens between horses and he had to fight to beat off the mare".

 Presvis was then dropped in distance to race over one mile for the first time since 2008 and finished sixth in the Champions Mile at Sha Tin, beaten less than two lengths by the winner Xtension.
 In May he started second favourite for the Singapore Airlines International Cup but after running wide on the final turn he made no impression in the straight and finished tenth of the twelve runners behind the five-year-old Gitano Hernando.

 2012: eight-year-old season

 Presvis ended his racing career with three runs at Meydan in early 2012.
 He finished fifth behind the Australian-bred Musir in the Al Rashidiya and ninth to the Aidan O'Brien-trained Master of Hounds in the Jebel Hatta.
 On his final racecourse appearance he contested the Dubai Duty Free for the fourth time but made no impact, finishing fourteenth of the fifteen runners behind Cityscape.

+In addition to a career haul of £4.3m in prize-money, he accumulated 75,000 airmiles journeying for his races.